silverstripe/silverstripe-translatable/docs/en/index.md

 If a child page translation is requested without the parent page already having a translation in this language, the extension will recursively create translations up the tree.

-Caution: The "URLSegment" property is enforced to be unique across languages by auto-appending the language code at the end.
+The `SiteTree.URLSegment` property is enforced to be unique across languages by auto-appending the language code at the end.
+It ensures that all pages can be reached through their URL without any additional setup.
+This behaviour can be turned off through the `Translatable.enforce_global_unique_urls` configuration setting, in which case its up to you to ensure the language context can be derived from the URL (e.g. through a subdomain or a language path prefix like `/en/mypage`).

-You'll need to ensure that the appropriate "reading language" is set before showing links to other pages on a website through $_GET['locale'].
+In either case, you'll need to take care that the appropriate "reading language" is set before showing links to other pages on a website, for example through a `locale` GET parameter (see `Translatable::choose_site_locale()`).
-Pages in different languages can have different publication states through the `[api:Versioned]` extension.

 Note: You can't get Children() for a parent page in a different language through set_reading_locale().
 Get the translated parent first.